Tornadoes strike Texas, Oklahoma; more storms in forecast

 Several roads and highways were closed Thursday morning in parts of Oklahoma and Arkansas because of flash flooding.

+In Bixby, Oklahoma, located south of Tulsa, officials opened a temporary shelter at a church after thunderstorms flooded some homes and streets in one neighborhood.

+In East Texas, a tornado on Thursday damaged several campers and buildings at an RV park in Rusk County, Sheriff Johnwayne Valdez told KTRE-TV.
+Valdez said no injuries were reported.

-In Texas, a “large and dangerous tornado” was spotted Wednesday in the rural community of Lockett, about 170 miles (275 kilometers) northwest of Dallas, said the National Weather Service office in Norman, Oklahoma.
+On Wednesday, a “large and dangerous tornado” was spotted in the rural community of Lockett, about 170 miles (275 kilometers) northwest of Dallas, said the National Weather Service office in Norman, Oklahoma.

 There were no significant injuries or deaths to residents in Wilbarger County, Sheriff Brian Fritze told KAUZ-TV.
 He said several homes and barns appeared to sustain extensive damage.

-The Wednesday storms were the latest in several rounds of severe weather in the central United States.
+The storms on Wednesday and Thursday were the latest in several rounds of severe weather in the central United States.
 Last week, a tornado damaged more than 1,000 buildings in the Wichita suburb of Andover, Kansas.
 Three University of Oklahoma meteorology students died in a car crash while returning from storm chasing.

-More stormy weather was expected Thursday from Texas into parts of the South.
-The storms could bring more tornadoes, large hail and damaging winds, and the threat of severe weather will continue Friday in parts of the South and over the weekend in the central Plains and Midwest, the weather service said.
+The storms, which were moving east into other southern U.S. states, could bring more tornadoes, large hail and damaging winds, and the threat of severe weather will continue Friday in parts of the South and over the weekend in the central Plains and Midwest, the weather service said.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.